GDPR - Data Protection PolicyNorth Ealing Primary School

 – Details of the School’s processing activities and purposes;

 – Details of any third party recipients of the personal data;

 – Where personal data is stored;

 – Security measures in place.

 The School will ensure all relevant personnel have undergone adequate training to enable them to comply with data privacy laws.

-The School through its data protection officer regularly test our data systems and processes in order to assess compliance.
-These are done through data audits which take place annually in order to review use of personal data.
+The School through its data protection officer regularly tests our data systems and processes in order to assess compliance.
+These are done through data audits which take place annually in order to review the use of personal data.

 Staff should refer to the following policies that are related to this data protection policy: – Data retention policy; – Data breach policy – Security policy